alexchilton/CAS_AML_Final_Project/Documentation/Final_report_annex_1.md

-# Annex 1
-# Three-dimensional Structure Recovery through Gradient-Based Optimization
+# Appendix 1 : Three-dimensional Structure Recovery through Gradient-Based Optimization

 This short study proposes an empirical framework for tuning the parameters of an optimization pipeline designed to reconstruct the three-dimensional expression of a structure from partial contact maps.
 These contact maps, derived from local fragment predictions based on sequence subsequences, represent incomplete spatial interaction data.
 To recover the full 3D structure, a process comparable to a "reverse embedding" is employed, which maps the partial contact information back into spatial coordinates.